-Ecuador has many areas that hold secret discoveries for those who take the journey.
-Within the countries small borders are swings over valleys, natural springs where local’s jump from the cliffs above, and small towns that lead to the cloud forest.
-Keep reading to find out more about off-the-beaten path sites in the country.
+Ecuador has many areas that hold secret discoveries for those who wander off the beaten path.
+Within the countries small borders are epic swings over steep outcrops, natural springs where local’s jump from the cliffs above, and small towns that are gateways to the natural wonders of the cloud forest.
+Keep reading to find out more about off-the-beaten path sites in the country that open up new horizons.

 Swing at the End of the World, Banos